karlkfi/acm-examples/multi-cluster-resource-management/README.md

 ## Kustomize

-This example uses Kustomize to render the resources under `config/` and write them to `deploy/`.
+This example optionally uses Kustomize to render the resources under `config/` and write them to `deploy/`.
 This allows for common resources to be managed in one place and still be patched with cluster-specific and namespace-specific modifications.

+However, if you don't want to manage chaining kustomize patches, it's also a valid option to just use the resources under the `deploy/` directory and skip the `config/` and `scripts/render.sh` script.

 ## ConfigSync